PACE OF PLAY POLICY AND

 To speed play, this rule prohibits players from returning to their prior shot to rehit.

-1. This local rule only effects balls either lost NOT in a lateral or water hazard and all balls hit out of bounds.
-Balls hit in a lateral hazard (Red stakes or lines) or water hazard (yellow stakes or lines) are to be played according to the rules of golf, with the exception that going back to rehit the prior shot is not permitted.
+1. This local rule only effects balls either out of bounds or lost NOT in a penalty area.
+Balls hit in a penalty arealateral hazard are to be played according to the rules of golf (as revised for 2019), with the exception that going back to rehit the prior shot is not permitted.
 A provisional may be played prior to leaving the point where the original ball was hit.
-If the provisional ball is used to play out the hole, the penalty is, in effect, “stroke and distance”.
+If the provisional ball is used to play out the hole, the penalty is, in effect (stroke and distance).

 2. Optionally, the player is allowed to drop a ball (under the penalty of two strokes) in the fairway of the hole being played at the closest point (within two club lengths and not nearer the hole) from the point that the ball is deemed to have been lost or crossed into an out of bounds area.